brainstormforce/header-footer-elementor/readme.txt

 Elementor – Header, Footer & Blocks plugin works with all themes.
 Few of the themes have direct support while for few you can enable theme support with few clicks.

+Elementor – Header, Footer & Blocks plugin works with all themes.
+Few of the themes have direct support while for few you can choose a method to add theme support.
-In case you see a notice to enable theme support manually, go to Appearance > Header Footer Builder > Theme Support.
-Select a method to add compatibility to your current theme and you are good to go!
+In case you face any difficulty displaying header/footer, manually choose the theme support method.
+Visit Appearance > Header Footer Builder > Theme Support.
+Select a method to suit your current theme and you are good to go!

 = STEPS TO USE THE PLUGIN =